PlanTL-GOB-ES/NegEx-MES/README.md

 This repository contains *NegEx-MES*, a system for negation detection in Spanish clinical texts based on Wendy Chapman's NegEx algorithm.
 It allows determining if a certain term (i.e. a word or group of words) is negated or not, and, if so, the negation word(s).
-Thus, for an input text that contains a line for each term for which you want to know if it is negated or not in the following format:
+Thus, for an input text that contains a line, in the following format, for each term for which you want to know if it is negated or not:

 	identifier TAB term TAB "sentence".